BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for college football betting, Michigan vs. Oklahoma on Saturday

 Want to bet on college football today?
 Use the BetMGM bonus code "CBSSPORTS" to get bonus bets for all the top games

-Bettors looking to place bets on any of the top college football games on Saturday can sign up with the BetMGM bonus code CBSSPORTS.
-With this offer, bettors can get either $150 in bonus bets if their first bet of $10 or more wins, or up to $1,500 in bonus bets if their first bet loses.
-College football games today include Michigan vs. Oklahoma and Oregon vs. Oklahoma State.
+After two days of NFL action on our screens, all eyes return to college football on Saturday for Week 2.
+With the BetMGM bonus code CBSSPORTS, bettors who sign up can get either $150 in bonus bets if their first bet of $10 or more wins, or up to $1,500 in bonus bets if their first bet loses.
+This offer is available Saturday for any of the top college football games on the schedule, such as No. 18 Oklahoma vs. No. 15 Michigan.
 Click here to claim the latest BetMGM bonus code CBSSPORTS and start betting on college football games:

 Explaining the BetMGM bonus code